E90Post

 2. Use pliers to squeeze the ends of the hose clamp together so that the clamp opens up, then slide the clamp away and twist the hose to loosen it and pull it off.

-3. On the quick-connect fitting, pull the wire latch open with a pick tool or screwdriver, then wiggle and slide the quick-connect fitting straight off without twisting.
+3. On the quick-connect fitting, pull the wire latch open with a pick tool or screwdriver, then wiggle and pull the quick-connect fitting straight off without twisting.

 Attached Images